Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Text_Classification/2019-11-10-Joint_Embedding_of_Words_and_Labels_for_Text_Classification.md

 ---

-This is a brief summary of paper for me to study and organize it, [Joint Embedding of Words and Labels for Text Classification, Wang.(ACL 2018)](https://www.aclweb.org/anthology/P18-1216/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Joint Embedding of Words and Labels for Text Classification, Wang et al. ACL 2018](https://www.aclweb.org/anthology/P18-1216/) I read and studied.
 {% include MathJax.html %}

 This paper is interested in combining word embedding with label embeddig to make word embedding efficient to a task (i.e. text classification).